Sir James Tyrell’s Confession – Fact or Fiction?

 Until further evidence is forthcoming, or new materials uncovered, we must conclude that there are no grounds to support the validity (or veracity) of Sir James Tyrell’s alleged confession to the murder of King Edward IV’s sons.

 However, what we can perhaps conclude from this analysis is that some connection was made between Tyrell and the sons of Edward IV at, or before, the time of Tyrell’s death.
 Could this connection be explained by the two pardons granted to Tyrell by King Henry in the summer of 1486, which in turn added an indirect degree of credence to what the king later ‘gave out’ in respect of Tyrell’s guilt?
-This supposition will be explored in the forthcoming September Bulletin when The Missing Princes Project will announce its initial results, and two remarkable new discoveries.
+This supposition will be explored in a forthcoming Bulletin when The Missing Princes Project will announce its initial results, and two remarkable new discoveries.

 1. For Tyrell’s commissions for Edward IV, see CPR 1467-1477 (1900), pp 492, 606.